salmer/LogAnalyser/README.md

 - It must be possible to configure execution parameters via the command line:
   - The logs directory;
   - The number of files in the directory;
-  - The number of threads running at the same time.
+  - The number of threads running at the same time;
+- It must be written in C++ (avoid C-style);
+- The key points is performance.

 ## Output requirements